 You may like: Best VPN Reddit in 2019

 Tor is not a VPN or proxy.
 A VPN hides your online activities through alternative IP addresses.
 On the other hand, a proxy allows you to unblock your preferred sites.
 However, it does not encrypt your traffic from unwanted sources like ISPs and hackers.

 Yes, you can use Tor and VPN together quite easily.
 Still, you will need to connect to the VPN server first.
 Once you are connected to the VPN server, you can connect to the Tor network before using the internet.

 No, Tor does not have a built-in VPN as it works as a free browser that allows you to defend against traffic analysis.

 According to my analysis, it is only safe as your OPSEC.
 Therefore, you must use Tor after connecting to a VPN service of your choice.

 I expect you would like my detailed Tor vs VPN comparison.
 Overall, both VPNs and Tor are amazing ways of safeguarding your data online.
-That said, VPNs offer much room when it comes to attaining next level anonymity from anywhere.
+That said, best vpn service for tor offer much room when it comes to attaining next level anonymity from anywhere.